beezwax/ts-command/README.md

 This is an implementation of the [Command pattern](https://refactoring.guru/design-patterns/command) for TypeScript.
-It allows you to wrap computations in an object, compose them, call them sequentially, stop on failure, and undo them.
+It allows you to wrap computations in an object, run them sequentially, stop on failure, and undo them.

-A command must extend the `Command` abstract class and implement the `run` method.
-The `run` method is where your command does the actual work by reading and writing to its received `context`.
+A command must extend the `Command` abstract class and implement `execute`.
+The `execute` method is where your command does the actual work by reading and writing to its received `context`.

 The command is responsible for setting `context.success` to either `true` or `false`, to reflect whether the command succeeded or not.